 Scotland shares its only land border with England, which runs for some 96km or 60ml from the head of the Solway Firth roughly north east to a point just north of Berwick-upon-Tweed.
 Scotland is otherwise surrounded by sea: the North Sea to the east, the Irish Sea to the south west, and the Atlantic to the north and west.

 As well as the mainland, Scotland has some 790 islands, which help contribute to a coastline that has most recently been estimated to be some 16,500km long, or about 8% of the total coastline of Europe.
-Some 97 of Scotland's islands are inhabited, by a total of just under 100,000 people.
+Some 97 of Scotland's islands are inhabited, by a total of just over 100,000 people.
 The islands lie in four main groups: Orkney, off the north coast of Mainland Scotland; Shetland, which lies between 50 and 100 miles north east of Orkney; the Western Isles or Outer Hebrides, which lie in a 130 mile north-south arc some 40 miles west of mainland Scotland in the Atlantic; and the Inner Hebrides, a large number of islands closer to the west coast of mainland Scotland.

 Scotland's total land area is 30,400 square miles or 78,800 square kilometers, giving it an overall population density of 168 people per square mile or 65 people per square kilometer.
 The distribution, however, is very unevenly spread across the country.